 The lobby has a beautifully painted ceiling decorated in gold leaf, while curved balconies cascade in ringlets off a spiral staircase.
 A ring of pink marble columns is linked by flowing arches where elaborate brass lanterns hang like gems from a necklace.
 Inside the concert hall, voluptuous frescoes cover the ceiling and walls.
 Renowned worldwide for its outstanding acoustics, it is Bucharest’s most prestigious concert hall and home of the Romanian George Enescu Philharmonic.

-At the beginning of 1400s, most merchants and craftsmen – Romanian, Austrian, Greek, Bulgarian, Serbian, Armenian and Jewish – established their stores and shops in this section of the city.
-Soon, the area became known as Lipscani, named for the many German traders from Lipsca or Leiptzig.
-Other streets took on the names of various old craft communities and guilds, such as Blanari (furriers), Covaci (blacksmiths), Gabroveni (knife makers) and Cavafii Vechii (shoe-makers).
+At the beginning of the 1400s, most merchants and craftsmen – Romanian, Austrian, Greek, Bulgarian, Serbian, Armenian, and Jewish – established their stores and shops in this section of the city.
+Soon, the area became known as Lipscani, named for the many German traders from Lipsca or Leipzig.
+Other streets took on the names of various old craft communities and guilds, such as Blanari (furriers), Covaci (blacksmiths), Gabroveni (knife makers), and Cavafii Vechii (shoe-makers).
 The mix of nationalities and cultures is reflected in the mishmash of architectural styles, from baroque to neoclassical to art nouveau.

 When construction started in 1984, the dictator intended it to be the headquarters of his government.
 Today, it houses Romania’s Parliament and serves as an international conference centre.
 Built and furnished exclusively with Romanian materials, the building reflects the work of the country’s best artisans.
 A guided tour takes visitors through a small section of dazzling rooms, huge halls and quarters used by the Senate (when not in session).
 The interior is a luxurious display of crystal chandeliers, mosaics, oak paneling, marble, gold leaf, stained-glass windows and floors covered in rich carpets.